|

 matched against the internal registration table.
 If a call is

-are checked and then the internal registration table.
+then the internal registration table.
 If the

 requested alias is not an h323_ID or an alias starting with